|2014 Quilting Gallery Mug Rug Swap|

 and Russian Doll .....

-You can find out why I chose these two designs and how to join at Quilting Gallery Mug Rug Swap.
+You can find out why I chose these two designs over at Quilting Gallery.
 Both patterns are suitable for beginner and experienced sewists alike and I thought I might give some hints and tips to make them even easier.
 But before I do a reminder to print the patterns to ‘exact size’.
 There is a print-check-box on each applique sheet to make it easy for you to check your print out.

 So let’s make a start - there is much to talk about .....